New

 When these conditions are enforced upfront, procurement decisions remain consistent, auditable, and easier to defend, especially during formal RFPs where fairness and transparency matter.

 The challenge is enforcing those standards reliably at scale.
 Manual tracking and disconnected tools make it difficult to ensure every vendor meets requirements before bids are reviewed.
 To solve this, many PMCs rely on integrated compliance and procurement platforms.
-NetVendor provides this structure by connecting vendor compliance, sourcing, and procurement in a single system, so every bid starts with an approved, insured vendor pool.
+NetVendor provides this structure by integrating vendor compliance, sourcing, and procurement into a single system, ensuring every bid starts with an approved, insured vendor pool.

 Property management vendor selection supported by compliance-first technology